DaraDadachanji/switch-context/README.md

 ## Configuration

-create a file in your home directory named `.switchcontext` and a file inside named `profiles.yaml`
+create a folder in your home directory named `.switchcontext` and a file inside named `profiles.yaml`

 for example: